 Professional Development, Graduate Three (3) Credit Courses

-Brandman University courses are blended with face-to-face instruction, research, and application of the strategies presented.
-Contact Franny McAleer for information or the syllabi at email@example.com or text 724-413-6001.
+Brandman University courses are onsite or online, blended with face-to-face instruction, research, and application to your teaching.
+Contact Franny McAleer for information or the syllabi at firstname.lastname@example.org.

 WHY Brandman courses?
 The big plus to Brandman University’s Connecting Instruction and the Learner was that I could work on my own schedule and in my own time frame.
 It gave me a plethora of ideas to use in the classroom.
 Franny was just a phone call or text away when I needed help or advice.
 I believe that I was able to get better results from the students by using some of the ideas that Franny provided.
 Dr. Marzano’s research based strategies were the focus on this project, and some that Franny sent helped my own creativity.
 I was able to create a few of my own because of the ideas Franny sent!

 Marc Longenhagen, Teacher at Southern Columbia Area School District

 1. EDDU 9507: Developing Creativity and Innovation in Your Classroom